 The Radical Yes style is just that – radical.
 The shoe designs, while being sensible at their centre, are always on the quirky side, with a tassel or a pom pom being the standard addition.

-For their materials, Radical Yes opts for high-quality leather, suede, cotton, linen and nickel-free hardware.
+For the shoe materials, Radical Yes opts for high-quality leather, suede, cotton, linen and nickel-free hardware.

 The comfy outsoles are made from highly durable, plant-based rubbers with a minimum 85% pure rubber content to ensure longevity.